Fight for higher salary scale frustrates educational staff

 'Already 10 years in the last step LC.
 None possible until the next scale LD.
 No future perspective because there is no money.
 It will take at least seven years before space becomes available, they say.
 Constantly proving that I'm LD worthy.
 Because suppose that.
 I meet the requirements of the school for LD, first degree active in school with committee contact with universities, committees outside of school etc. It goes through my head to start a lawsuit.
 You comply, you work for it, but you don't get the corresponding reward.' (secondary education teacher)

-'Terrible, after years of being served a gingerbread, still not getting it without any clear explanation why not.
+'Terrible, after years of being served a gingerbread, always just not getting it without some clear explanation why not.
 Making people jump through hoops.
 There must be clarity (…).' (secondary education teacher)

 'A very difficult promotion from the LB to the LC scale in MBO.
-My supervisor had made all kinds of promises, but had not been fulfilled. (…) When I started the conversation to ask what else I had to do to successfully get through this process, I was told vague terms like 'you're still missing a helicopter view' or that I had to take on more tasks.' (mbo)
+All kinds of promises had been made by my manager, but not fulfilled. (...)
+When I started the conversation to ask what else I needed to do to successfully get through this process, I was told vague terms like 'you're missing another helicopter view' or that I had to take on more tasks. ' (mbo)

-'I can write a book about it. (…) It was like an Idols match.
-Received incorrect, incorrect feedback just to get rid of me.
+'I can write a book about it. (…) It looked like an Idols competition.
+Received unjustified, incorrect feedback just to get rid of me.
 And now colleagues who earn more while we do the same (or even more) with the same passion.
-Very unfair and unjust.
-And if I wanted to go through with the objection, there had to be a hearing.
-Good for the working atmosphere?! (…) In addition, there are people in LC who are no longer in front of the class.
-Totally unfair. (…) And absolutely no follow-up and aftercare. (…) It bothers me every day.' (mbo)
+Very dishonest and unjust.
+And if I wanted to push through the objection, there had to be a hearing.
+Good for the working atmosphere?! (…) In addition, there are people in LC who no longer teach.
+Totally unjust. (…) And absolutely no follow-up and aftercare. (…) It bothers me every day.' (mbo)

 'I'm not a show horse, but a workhorse and unfortunately I can't make it with that as far as (…) LC is concerned.
 I do so much (…).
 Mentor in heart and soul, passionately engaged in my profession (…), always trainees in supervision (…).
 Member of the core team giftedness (…).
 Study (…) talent supervisor completed.
 POP supervisor (...), chairman of our active GSA (...)
 So yes, shoot me. (…) Really I feel sooooooooo wronged.' (secondary education teacher)

-'It is fighting for your place, a lot of 'fitting into the picture', not very objective.
-Feels unfair because colleagues who are less assertive or inconspicuous will never qualify.' (secondary education teacher)
+'It's fighting for your place, a lot of 'fitting in', little objective.
+Feels unfair because colleagues who are less assertive or don't stand out will never be considered.' (secondary education teacher)

 'People who don't even teach get an LC position.
 How?
-I have stopped running my legs for my school and many with me.
+I stopped running my legs out of my body for my school and many with me.
 It doesn't motivate you to go the extra mile.
-Many have stopped, are running their lessons and are not doing more than is absolutely necessary.' (secondary education teacher)
+Many have stopped, run their lessons and do no more than is absolutely necessary.' (secondary education teacher)

-'Been in the last step of LB for years.
-It's pure favoritism and nothing more.
-I have a MEd degree (…), that didn't help either.
-Followed dozens of courses, that also did nothing.
-Had above average scores on 360 degree feedback rounds, that also yielded nothing.
-I left education after seventeen years, they don't know what they had in store.' (mbo)
+'I've been in the last rung of LB for years.
+It's pure favoritism and nothing else.
+I have a MEd degree (...), that didn't help either.
+Followed dozens of courses, that didn't do anything either.
+Had above-average scores on 360-degree feedback rounds, which also yielded nothing.
+I left education after seventeen years, they don't know what they've got.' (mbo)

 AObchairman Tamar van Gelder said in a first reaction: “These are not incidents, this is a structural problem.
 If each individual employee has to prove through obscure procedures in which scale it belongs, then you spoil the atmosphere.
 There is a collective agreement.
 There is the signature under it, the school boards and directors must adhere to it.
 We know that many people leave education, that is also because of this.”